- Home

 Through our cybersecurity programmes, such as the Crowdsourced Vulnerability Discovery Programme, Whole-of-Government Simulated Phishing, and various vulnerability scanning and penetration testing capabilities, we have tracked down infrastructure vulnerabilities upstream and prevented potential attackers from exploiting these vulnerabilities.
 We will continue to automate and strengthen these capabilities, leveraging the industry to scale our cyber defence efforts.

 CSA introduced the Cybersecurity Development Programme (CSDP) in July 2020 to address the increasing demand for trained cybersecurity professionals in the public sector.
-Fresh university graduates, recent graduates and mid-career professionals who are successfully placed will first undergo a rigorous three-month classroom training at CSA Academy, Ngee Ann Polytechnic and the Singapore University of Technology and Design, respectively.
+Fresh university graduates, recent graduates, and mid-career professionals who are successfully placed will first undergo a rigorous three-month classroom training at CSA Academy, Ngee Ann Polytechnic, and the Singapore University of Technology and Design, respectively.
 Subsequently, they will be deployed to a technical CSA division to gain hands-on cybersecurity experience.
 As at October 2024, about 200 CSDP officers have graduated from the programme, with over 50 deployed across 20 agencies.

-Feature Story: Strengthening readiness against cyberthreats
+Feature Story: Strengthening readiness against cyber threats

 The Government conducted exercises such as Exercise Cyber Star, and the Critical Infrastructure Defence Exercise (CIDeX), an Operational Technology critical infrastructure defence exercise.